DAILY DISCIPLINE #95

-If the people were to receive judgement for their evil ways there was 1 group that was to be judged with even greater severity.
-Who and why??
+If the people were to receive judgment for their evil ways, there was one group that was to be judged with even greater severity.
+Who and why?
 Let's look at ....

 Day 21- What did God have against them?

-Day 22- Instead of speaking plain truth to the people regarding their sin and God's judgement, they spoke comforting words that were lies.
-Jeremiah 5:12-13 / Jeremiah 6:13-14
+Day 22- Instead of speaking plain truth to the people regarding their sin and God's judgment, they spoke comforting words that were lies.

 Day 23 There were no leaders that wanted to be unpopular.
 They had their careers to think about and were eager to get ahead.